An epicurean adventure to: South Africa

 - Make a well in the centre of the flour mixture.

-- Start adding some lukewarm water to the flour.
+- Start adding some lukewarm water to the flour, a little at a time.
 Stir after each addition.2 cups lukewarm water (250ml cups)

 - Keep adding water until you have a soft, sticky dough.
 You might not need all the water.

-- Coat the inside walls of a large bowl with oil.
+- Lightly coat the inside walls of a large bowl with oil.

 - Place the dough in the bowl and lightly oil the surface of the dough to prevent it from drying out.
 Cover the bowl with clingfilm or a clean kitchen towel.